vistormu/proxima/README.md

     </a>
 </p>

-_proxima_ is a markup language that wraps your favorite markup language with additional logic!
-You can create your own components in your favorite dynamic language: Python, JavaScript, Ruby, and Lua.
-These components can be then reused in any part of your document!
+_proxima_ is a markup language that transpiles to any text-based format you want.
+Creating Python components, you can extend the language with your own logic and reuse them in any part of your document.

 > [!WARNING]
 > Proxima is still under development, so there might be breaking changes between releases until v1.0.0 is out.